rparit-stacks/Cpp-Notes/README.md

    - Base class destructors are automatically called by the derived class destructor.

 Understanding these concepts of inheritance is crucial for building complex class hierarchies and achieving code reusability in C++.
 It plays a vital role in object-oriented programming.

+Let's dive into the concept of operator overloading in C++ with a focus on overloading unary and binary operators, using nameless objects, employing friend functions for operator overloading, and performing conversions between basic types and user-defined types.

+### Overloading Unary Operators

+1. **Unary Operators:** These operate on a single operand.
+   - Examples: `+`, `-`, `++`, `--`, `!`

+2. **Overloading Unary Operators:**
+   - Allows you to define custom behaviors for unary operators when applied to objects of your class.
+   - Example: Overloading the `-` (negation) operator for a `Complex` class to negate its values.

+### Nameless Objects

+1. **Nameless Objects (Anonymous Objects):**
+   - Objects created without a name.
+   - Often used when the result of an expression doesn't need to be stored in a variable.
+   - Example: `Complex result = Complex(3, 4) + Complex(1, 2);` Here, `Complex(3, 4)` and `Complex(1, 2)` are nameless objects.

+### Overloading Binary Operators

+1. **Binary Operators:** These operate on two operands.
+   - Examples: `+`, `-`, `*`, `/`, `%`, `==`, `!=`

+2. **Overloading Binary Operators:**
+   - Allows you to define custom behaviors for binary operators when applied to objects of your class.
+   - Example: Overloading the `+` operator to add two `Complex` objects.

+### Overloading with Friend Functions

+1. **Friend Functions:**
+   - Functions that are not members of a class but have access to its private and protected members.
+   - Used for operator overloading when a non-member function makes sense.
+   - Example: Defining a friend function to overload the `<<` operator for a `Complex` class to enable easy output.

+### Conversion between Basic Types and User-Defined Types

+1. **Conversion Constructors:**
+   - Constructors that allow automatic type conversion from one type to another.
+   - Can be used to convert basic types to user-defined types.
+   - Example: Creating a conversion constructor in a `Temperature` class to convert from Celsius to Fahrenheit.

+2. **Conversion Operators:**
+   - Member functions that allow objects of a class to be used in expressions of other types.
+   - Useful for implicit type conversion.
+   - Example: Defining a conversion operator in a `Distance` class to allow implicit conversion to meters.

+Understanding operator overloading is crucial for creating user-friendly and intuitive classes in C++.
+It allows you to define custom behaviors for operators when working with objects of your classes, enhancing code readability and usability.